-Corey Perry Contract & Salary
+Corey Perry Contract and Salary

-Last Modified Mar 7, 2025 10:09 GMT
+Last Modified May 9, 2025 05:50 GMT

-Corey Perry is an ice hockey right-winger playing for the Edmonton Oilers, as of March 2025.
+Corey Perry is an ice hockey right-winger playing for the Edmonton Oilers, as of 2025.
 He has also played with several NHL teams, including the Anaheim Ducks, Dallas Stars, Montreal Canadiens, Tampa Bay Lightning, and the Chicago Blackhawks before joining the Edmonton Oilers in January 2024.

 Perry has claimed top honors such as the Maurice "Rocket" Richard Trophy and the Hart Memorial Trophy for his record-breaking season in 2011.
 He was also nominated to the NHL First All-Star Team and earned his second nomination three years later in 2014.
-Perry has been selected to four NHL All-Star Games and has won the Stanley Cup during his time with the Anaheim Ducks.
+Corey Perry has been selected for four NHL All-Star Games and has won the Stanley Cup during his time with the Anaheim Ducks.

 Corey Perry's Contract